 The 5 C’s of Credit, Explained

-Here is a quick breakdown of what the 5 C’s of credit are, why each is important to lenders and how to conquer each C.
+Here is a quick breakdown of what the 5 C’s of credit are, why each one is important to lenders, and how to conquer each C.

-In terms of the 5 C’s of credit, the character is how a lender will view you from a personality, credibility and trustworthiness standpoint.
+In terms of the 5 C’s of credit, Character is how a lender will view you from a personality, credibility, and trustworthiness standpoint.
 This is more of a determination of your character as an individual, and less about certain aspects of your business.

-Your personal character is important because financial institutions desire clients who are trustworthy, will keep their word and, ultimately, will pay back their loans on time.
-They assess your character through things such as your credit history, references and any reputation/interaction you’ve had with other lenders.
+Your personal character is important because financial institutions want to work with trustworthy clients that will keep their word and, ultimately, will pay back their loans on time.
+Financial institutions assess your character through things such as your credit history, references, and any reputation/interaction you’ve had with other lenders.

 The best way to master the C of character is to establish a relationship with your local community bank or financial institution that you hope to do business with.
 Meet the local banker who’s in charge of business banking and see if you can establish a working relationship that benefits both you and them.

-Capacity represents your general ability to repay the loan that you are taking.
+Capacity represents your general ability to repay a loan.
 It’s no secret as to why this would be important to financial institutions that are lending you money.
 They only make money if you keep up your end of the bargain and pay back the loan you took.